 Jewelry Enameling Tips: Counter Enamel Alternative, Liquid Enamels, Mixing Colors, Easy Sifting & More

 I just received my order of liquid enamels, and I can’t wait to get started mixing colors!
-I got hooked on liquid enamels in a “beyond basics” enameling class with Susan Lenart Kazmer at Bead Fest last month, during which we tried techniques like sgraffito, crackle enamel, and creating kiln-fired enameled designs with multiple layers of liquid enamel–even as much as a dozen or more layers and firings.
+In a “beyond basics” enameling class with Susan Lenart Kazmer at Bead Fest last month, I got hooked on liquid enamels.
+In the class, we tried techniques like sgraffito, crackle enamel, and creating kiln-fired enameled designs with multiple layers of liquid enamel–even as much as a dozen or more layers and firings.

 I like that I can mix custom colors of liquid enamel by mixing the liquids and use multiple layers to create shading and dimension in my designs.
 I’ve chosen to start with red, yellow, and blue liquid enamel powders, because all colors can be created from these three primary colors, as well as black and white.
 I got a bag of small, clear plastic containers with lids (similar to what condiments come in at restaurants) for just a few dollars and a pack of 48 children’s paint brushes for even less, both at Wal-Mart.
 I can mix up as many colors as I want using some combination of those three colors (and purified water), and store them away in their lidded containers for use later.
 If they dry up, I learned in Susan’s class, I can just add more water to reconstitute them.
 Liquid enamels feel like watercolor paints to me, and I’m so excited about their possibilities!